 Irish Data Protection Commission changes their breach notification requirements

-This webform is divided into ten sections and includes questions related to the timeline of the incident, details of the breach, the data subjects that are affected and the actions taken following detection of the breach (such as communication of the incident to relevant stakeholders).
+- This webform is divided into ten section and includes questions related to the timeline of the incident, details of the breach, the data subjects that are affected and the actions taken following detection of the breach (such as communication of the incident to relevant stakeholders).